 The Hypervault password manager is able to impose a multi-factor access system on the resources that it protects.
 Access to the console itself can also be protected with two-factor authentication.

-A useful feature of the Hypervault system is that is can be white-labeled, which means that you can put your company name and logo on the dashboard, all other interfaces and all reports from the system.
+A useful feature of the Hypervault system is that it can be white-labeled, which means that you can put your company name and logo on the dashboard, all other interfaces, and all reports from the system.

 The subscription fees for Hypervault are charged per user per month.
 Accounts with larger numbers of users get a lower rate per user.
 There is also a discount of 10 percent that brings the price down for those companies that pay for the service annually in advance.
 The Hypervault system can be tested on a 7-day free trial.

 Dashlane Business is a cloud-hosted password management system.
 Both the user interface and the management console is accessed through apps from different operating systems.
 This edition of the Dashlane password protection service is aimed at the management of passwords for teams.